Game-Project-Itay-Amit/FixTheShip_Rowling_1-3/README.md

 # FixTheShip_Rowling_1-3

-in this game we did the first and third sub-categories of the rolling assignment. the player has to kill enemies and fix the code in order to continue to the next level.
+in this game we made the world for our game (Continuous Project) and we did the first and third sub-categories of the rolling assignment. the player has to kill enemies and fix the code in order to continue to the next level.

 itch.io: https://amitay2022.itch.io/fixtheship-rolling-1-3